 The most significant barrier for people with disability, however, still appears to be the stereotypical assumptions and attitudes of employers about what people with disability can and cannot do.

 There are three key reasons that necessitate a change in this thinking:

 - People with disability no longer accept less than equitable and fulfilling opportunities, both in the workplace and in daily life.

-- Technology has removed many barriers faced by people with disability and enabled more people to reach their full potential.
+- Technology has removed many barriers faced by people with disability and enables more people to reach their full potential.

 - The economic and social cost of ignoring 20% of the population is unsustainable.

 Further employer misconceptions preventing the full inclusion of people with disability in the workforce include:

-- The perceived cost in terms of employing a person with a disability in terms of possible workplace adjustments
+- The perceived cost in terms of employing a person with disability in terms of possible workplace adjustments.

 - The lack of awareness and confidence in creating a workplace which is inclusive of people with disability.